galtx-centex/galtx-centex.github.io/adopt/faqs.md

 ## What are the prerequisites for adoption?
 Greyhounds are not for everyone.
 Greyhounds should not be kept as outside dogs or left in a garage.
 They have insufficient body fat and too sparse a coat and do not adapt well to extreme heat or cold.
-GPA-CT also reserves the right to deny any application for any reason.
+GALT-Central Texas also reserves the right to deny any application for any reason.

 ## What is the temperament of these dogs?